If you are reading this, odds are you've been struggling to differentiate between CBD oil and hemp oil.

 CBD will have the highest concentration in any reputable CBD oil, outweighing the others by a significant factor.

 The presence of the other cannabinoids serves primarily to enhance the effects of the CBD, achieved through a principle called the entourage effect.

-This intensification and support is the primary role all these other cannabinoids play in both broad-spectrum and full-spectrum CBD.
+This intensification is the primary role all of these other cannabinoids play in both broad-spectrum and full-spectrum CBD.